 11 Brain-Building Food Rules

-What is ADHD brain food?
+What is brain food?
 Omega-3 fatty acids, antioxidants, minerals like zinc, whole grains, and water — to begin.
 If you’re skipping breakfast and carb-loading at lunch, you need to read these nutrition rules to understand how powerful nutrients can help your health.

 Food rarely comes up when we talk about the mind and brain, even though what you eat plays a role in how effectively your brain operates.
 It is so obvious that it is often overlooked.
 The most common food errors, like skipping breakfast or self-medicating with food, can sabotage the best of ADHD treatment plans.